DLvalentine/spongecase/README.md

 ## Installation
 `gem install spongecase` woot woot

+then throw that bad boy in your gemfile so you can require it all over the place

 ## Why?
 Mainly for the lols.
 But also because I wanted to learn how to publish a gem and play with Travis CI.